hanna1231/CoPL/Opdracht2/README.md

 This assignment is made by Hanna Straathof (s3001202), Oliver ten Hoor (s2984113) and Domen van Soest (s2962632)

+## TO DO PROGRAMMA AFSLUITEN MET 0, 1 OF 2

 ## To do uitleg over hoe te compilen en uitzoeken hoe dat via de command line kan

 For ubuntu on how to download java: